hansaplasst/ESP32-BLE-Proximity-Server/README.md

 - Devices are authorized and stored in `/authorized_devices.json` on LittleFS.
 - Each device entry includes:
-  - Name (name: default "unknown").
+  - name:\tDefault "unknown"
-  - MAC address (mac: device MAC address)
+  - mac: Device MAC address
-  - Pairing status (paired: default false)
+  - paired: Pairing status.
+Default false
-  - Admin flag (isAdmin: default false)
+  - isAdmin: Admin flag.
+Default false
-  - Switch delay for momentary switch (momSwitchDelay: default 300ms)
+  - momSwitchDelay: Switch delay for momentary switch.
+Default 300ms
-  - Proximity threshold (rssi_threshold: value between 0 and -100.
-Default -100)
+  - rssi_threshold: Proximity threshold.
+A value between 0 and -100.
+Default -100
-  - Command to execute when a device is in proximity (rssi_command: default "momOpen")
+  - rssi_command: Command to execute when a device is in proximity.
+Default "momOpen"
-  - Command to execute when a device is out of reach or disconnected (on_disconnect_command: default "close")
+  - on_disconnect_command: Command to execute when a device is out of reach or disconnected.
+Default "close"

 ## License